-STBE students will be primarily Latino, Filipino, and Asian and come from homes in which English is not the primary language spoken.
+STBE students will be primarily Latino from homes in which English is not the primary language spoken.
 The majority are economically disadvantaged and face significant barriers to educational success.
-Prolonged status as English Learners is a significant barrier to academic achievement for many of the students coming to Taylor Yard.
-A recent analysis of 858 Marshall High School C-track students, who live in Elysian Valley and will likely attend schools at the Central Region HS #13, identifies 68.3% of students as English Language Learners; this includes students in ESL, students in "sheltered" classes, and those who have been reclassified as English proficient.
-Many of the students in "sheltered" classes spend an extended amount of time awaiting re-designation.
+Prolonged status as English Learners is a significant barrier to academic achievement for many of the students coming to STBE.
+A recent analysis of students, who live in the East Side Academic Zone of Choice and who will likely attend STBE, identifies 28% of its students as English Language Learners; this includes students in ESL and students in sheltered classes.
+Many of the students in sheltered classes spend an extended amount of time awaiting re-designation.
 Often long-term English Language Learners and their parents are not aware that the students have not reclassified as English proficient.

-STBE is comprised of teachers with a wealth of experience working with this group of students.
-We know them and the community well and several of us grew up attending schools in the neighborhoods surrounding Taylor Yard.
-In our careers at John Marshall High School, we have taught students from these neighborhoods.
+STBE will be comprised of teachers with a wealth of experience working with English Learner's; Four of our design team members were themselves English Learners.
+In our careers at John Marshall High School, we have taught students from similar neighborhoods.

-c) Instructional Program
+b) Instructional Program